raashidsalih/Penny-Assignment/readme.md

 1. To fully address data governance for LLMs, especially for handling sensitive data or achieving specific certifications, the next steps must include figuring out enterprise solutions or on-premise LLM options.
 2. This will allow Penny to manage the LLM processing environment and ensure the proprietary data never leaves the controlled, compliant infrastructure.

+### Named Entity Recognition

+1. When a query contains a reference to an entity (like Ramsell, for instance), it's not enough to use it directly in the query, even if we use some sort of fuzzy matching algorithm.
+2. Therefore, it becomes relevant to enable agentic behavior to query the categories of a particular column, find the closest match, validate with the user in case of ambiguity, and then use it in the query.
+3. We can consider caching column categories for optimal behavior, only refreshing this history in case of a cache miss.